-All the subject's tasks and corresponding hand-ins must be documented online in the portfolio.
-A link to the portfolio as well as proof of passing the exam at the partner institution must be handed into the Academy no later than four weeks after completion abroad.
-The portfolio, including learning reports, is assessed as pass/fail.
+Proof of passing the exam at the partner institution must be handed to the Academy no later than four weeks after the exam has been completed abroad.
+This portfolio, including learning reports, is assessed as pass/fail.

-Main exam project
+Final exam project

-Business Academy Aarhus appoints a supervisor - and the report must be submitted and examined as explained in the national part of the curriculum in the section 'Requirements for the final exam project'
+Business Academy Aarhus appoints a supervisor - and the report must be submitted and examined as explained in the national part of the curriculum in the section 'Requirements for the final exam project'.